The 20 Best Congenital Central Hypoventilation Syndrome Doctors in Canada

 Edmonton, AB, CA

-Silvia Pagliardini practices in Edmonton, Canada.
+Silvia Pagliardini practices practicing medicine in Edmonton, Canada.
 Ms. Pagliardini is rated as an Experienced expert by MediFind in the treatment of Congenital Central Hypoventilation Syndrome.
-Her top areas of expertise are Cerebral Hypoxia, Premature Infant, Congenital Central Hypoventilation Syndrome, and Central Sleep Apnea.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Cerebral Hypoxia, Premature Infant, Congenital Central Hypoventilation Syndrome, and Central Sleep Apnea.

 Learn about our expert tiers